make-software/cspr-name-contracts/docs/sequence-diagrams/Secondary-sale market.md

 ## D3 Marketplace

+_These flows are valid also for CSPR.market and other marketplaces._

 ### List a *cspr name in the D3 Marketplace

 > As a *cspr name owner, I should be able to list my token in the D3 marketplace